saracemal/react-questions/README.md

 For starters: DOM stands for Document Object Model, made up of HTML text, whose elements become nodes in the DOM.

 6. What is a React component?
 A small, reusable chunk of code that is responsible for obe job (usually rendering HTML).

+7. What are props?
+Props are a shorthand for "properties", and they are immutable components passed through from parent to child and they help render data.

+8. What is state?
+State is a mutable data source within a react component that helps create dynamic and interactive components.